raspberrypilearning/motor-robot-buggy-scratch/en/step_10.md

 --- /task ---

 The only thing left to do is add a central **stop** sprite.
-A sprite in the centre of the the four _direction_ sprites that turns all GPIO pins low when touched by the mouse pointer.
+A sprite in the centre of the four _direction_ sprites that turns all GPIO pins low when touched by the mouse pointer.

 --- task ---